 Your shoes are the most important piece of your wardrobe when planning a trip to Yellowstone.
 There is so much to see, so you’re going to be walking a lot.
 When choosing the right shoes, look for ones with good tread, that is supportive of your ankle, and can withstand the types of activities you’ll be doing (are you a serious hiker or a casual afternoon rambler?)

-For more ideas, you can also check out our favorite outdoor sandals!
+For even more ideas, check out our favorite hiking sandals!

 Even though it may be warm out, longer bottoms or even specific hiking pants could be your best option for a day of hiking in a National Park.
 Long pants will save your calves and ankles from unruly branches that may want to scratch and scrape at you.
 Plus, you’re also more protected from the bugs that tend to arrive during those sunset hours to bite and gnaw on exposed skin.